nirdosh17/cfn-teardown/README.md

 - `ABORT_WAIT_TIME_MINUTES` flag lets us to decide how much to wait before initiating delete as you might want to confirm the stacks that are about to get deleted

-- `TARGET_ACCOUNT_ID` flag will check the supplied account id with aws session account id during runtime to confirm that we are deleting stacks in the desired aws account
+- `TARGET_ACCOUNT_ID`: If provided, this flag confirms that the given aws account id matches with account id in the aws session during runtime to make sure that we are deleting stacks in the desired aws account

 ### Limitation